skaffa/py-js-xecrypt-decrypter/README.md

+This is a Python/JS script that can be used to decrypt data encrypted using the Xecrypt encryption algorithm.

 # Xecrypt Decryption Script (Python3)

-This is a Python script that can be used to decrypt data encrypted using the Xecrypt encryption algorithm.

 ## Usage